Star Control: The Ur-Quan Masters

+Free Stars: Children of Infinity

+On October 24, 2023, Pistol Shrimp Games developers, consisting of Fred Ford, Paul Reiche III, Ken Ford and Dan Gerstein, announced the new name of the sequel, Free Stars: Children of Infinity, and launched its corresponding website.
+A Kickstarter campaign was launched on April 16, 2024 to further the game development of the sequel.
+Within 3 hours, they met their initial $100,000 USD goal.
+The planned date for the release of the game is August 2025.
+The fans started to call the game "the real Star Control 3" due to its creation by Reiche and Ford.

 Aftermath

 Fans continued to demand a new Star Control game well into the 2000s.
 Reiche and Ford expressed interest in creating either an updated Star Control II or an alternate Star Control 3, particularly if they found the right publisher.
 During this time, thousands of fans started a petition in hopes of inspiring a sequel.
 Toys for Bob producer Alex Ness responded in April 2006 with an article on the company website, stating that "if enough of you people out there send me emails requesting that Toys For Bob do a legitimate sequel to Star Control 2, I'll be able to show them to Activision, along with a loaded handgun, and they will finally be convinced to roll the dice on this thing".
 In the months that followed, Ness announced the petition's impact, reporting that "there did honestly seem to be some real live interest on [Activision's] part.
 At least on the prototype and concept-test level.
 This is something we may in fact get to do when we finish our current game".
 In a 2011 interview about their next game Skylanders: Spyro's Adventure, Reiche declared that they will one day make the real sequel.